NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     pixels in order to reduce memory usage.
 If the required memory is still over this limit then the program will error out.
 The unit is in megabytes.

+correlator-mode
+    Function as an image correlator only (including with subpixel refinement).
+Assume no cameras, aligned input images, and stop before triangulation, so at filtered disparity.

 Subpixel refinement
 -------------------